terryljh/aviation2/EDA/README.md

 - accidents in the top 3 states over time
 - accidents per country
 - accidents by FAR 121 and Airspace Category
+- accidents by different FAR parts
+- accidents by time of day

 ## Accidents over Time